Daniel Bouman

-Daniel Bouman (born 7 February 1998) is an Australian professional footballer who plays as a midfielder.
+Daniel Bouman (born 7 February 1998) is a soccer player who plays as a midfielder for Westchester SC in USL League One.
+Born in the Netherlands, he has represented Australia at youth level.

 Club career

 Youth

 Bouman was born in the Netherlands to a Dutch father and Australian mother and moved to Sydney at the age of four.
 When his family relocated back to the Netherlands in 2014, he joined FC Groningen as a youth player, after playing as a junior in Australia for GHFA Spirit, Manly United, and Blacktown City.
 In 2019, he caught the eye after scoring eight goals in 15 appearances with Groningen's under-23 side.
 During his time at Groningen, he played nearly 100 games for the youth sides.

 SC Cambuur

 In May 2019, Bouman joined SC Cambuur's senior team.
 During his time at the club, he played 11 games for the under-21 side and wasn't capped by the senior side.
 At the end of the season, he left the club due to him being out of contract and not being re-signed after the club was denied promotion to the Eredivise, due to the season being abandoned because of the COVID-19 pandemic.